 For the outer jacket, a durable material should be chosen, such as a synthetic fabric, that is also resistant to weather, impact, abrasion, and chemicals.
 Often Cordura fabric is used on the outer material.

-First, you need to determine how much heat your suppressor will generate.
-If you tend to use full-mag dumps regularly, you’ll need a suppressor cover that is rated for higher temperatures.
+You need to determine how much heat your suppressor will generate.
+If you full-mag dump regularly, you’ll need a suppressor cover rated for higher temperatures.

 Conversely, if you’re more of a conservative shooter, you’ll want to opt for a suppressor cover with a lower heat rating.